FAQ - Toenails

 If you are tired of the unsightly, embarrassing discoloration of your toenails, contact our office at Rego Park (718) 896-4433 or Plainview (516) 822-9595 to set up an appointment.
 Let us help you conquer your toenail problem!

 When it comes to personal hygiene, it’s good to sweat the small stuff.
 Living a healthy lifestyle includes the obvious tasks: showering, combining your hair, and brushing your teeth.
 Often overlooked is the task of trimming the toenails.
 To avoid painful ingrown toenails, trim them straight across, never match the curve of your toe.
 Nails that are kept at an appropriate length are even with the tip of the toe.
 This is a moderate length, trimming them too short or letting them grow beyond your skin are causes for concern.
 If your nails are cared for at a salon, be sure your specialist is adhering to these steps and using proper sanitizing procedures.

 If you have problems with circulation, or are unable to care for your own toenails, call Aadvanced Foot Care Associates of New York today!
 Certified podiatrists, Drs.
-Hal, Ivan, Orozco and Rosero will provide expert care for your feet.
+Hal, Ivan, and Orozco will provide expert care for your feet.
 Schedule an appointment today!